btrapp/jklarfreader/Readme.md

 wait for the entire Klarf to be loaded in memory, this may be a more appealing choice for you.
 (You can this of this as acting like SAX based XML parsing instead of DOM parsing)

+## KlarfWriter18

+If you're parsing to the KlarfRecord objects, you can write the data back to a new Klarf using the KlarfWriter18 class.

 ## Command-line utility